Dreamdropdissonance/Dreamdropdissonance/README.md

 𓏵

 ᛝ Hello!!
-My name is __Ven!!__ [He / It / PK / Pup / She + Xenos]!! ᛝ
+My name is __Ven!!__ [_He / It / PK / Pup / She + Xenos_]!! ᛝ

-⋮ I'm 17 and a Senior in highschool! ⋮ I'm a writer, cosplayer, and artist,, ⋮ I really like One Piece, Earthbound, PJSK, Pokemon, HSR, and like TOOONNNSS more!! ⋮ I am also a yumeshipper n' fictionkin!! ⋮
+⋮ I'm <u>17</u> and a Senior in highschool! ⋮ I'm a _writer, cosplayer,_ and _artist_,, ⋮ I really like __One Piece, Earthbound, PJSK, Pokemon, HSR,__ and like _TOOONNNSS_ more!! ⋮ I am also a <u>yumeshipper n' fictionkin!!</u> ⋮

-⟡ I'm usually afk or offtab on Ponytown, and I try to interact with people when I can , but I can be socially awkward. ⟡ If I dont respond to you, please don't take it personally!! ⟡ I'm bad at knowing how to respond to people, and even then, I usually don't see when people try to talk to me. ⟡
+⟡ I'm usually <u>afk</u> or <u>offtab</u> on Ponytown, and I try to interact with people when I can , but I can be socially awkward. ⟡ If I dont respond to you, _please don't take it personally_!! ⟡ I'm bad at knowing how to respond to people, and even then, I usually don't see when people try to talk to me. ⟡

-⌗ If you want to see my extended interests, my byi, and my dni, please go look at my strawpage!! ⌗ I will state here that I am anti-censorship and my ideals may coinside with those of the 'proshipping' movement. ⌗ If that makes you uncomfortable, please don't make yourself interact with me!! ⌗
+⌗ If you want to see my extended interests, my byi, and my dni, please go look at my <u>strawpage!!</u> ⌗ I will state here that I am __anti-censorship__ and my ideals may coinside with those of the __'proshipping' movement__. ⌗ If that makes you uncomfortable, _please don't make yourself interact with me!!_ ⌗

 ⌞ I swear I'm super awesome and not scary at all!! ⌝
 </div>